StathisDi/WordTea/README.md

 - --silent  : Disable Verbose level 1, basic status print for missed references and citations inside the document.

 ### Note:
-The external file option is not fully supported and it is under development.
+1. The external file option is not supported and it is under development.
+2. To run the script, all three files must be in the same folder!

+## Known bugs and issues:

+1. The script removes footnotes, so the have to be added again later in the post-processed temporary docx file.
+2. The script sometimes get stack in the saving of the pdf or docx file.
+In that case close the terminal and terminate the Microsoft-word from the task manager.

+## TODOs
+- Add a try-catch or other error handling code around the saving of the file to fix bug (2).
+- Fix the external file options.
+- Create a utility class that will include all the utility functions.
+- Find out why the footnotes are removed.

 ## Requirements
 In order to run the script there are the following requirements.
 - Python 3
 - comtypes package